defold/doc/docs/en/manuals/live-update.md

 ## Bundling with Live update

 To bundle with Live update is easy.
-Select "Project > Bundle" and then the platform you want to create an application bundle for.
+Select <kbd>Project ▸ Bundle ▸ ...</kbd> and then the platform you want to create an application bundle for.
 This opens the bundling dialog:

 ![Bundle Live application](images/live-update/bundle-app.png)